gavinlyonsrepo/FourteenSegDisplay/README.md

 The design supports maximum eight digits, Just add more digits to rest of shift registers pins in order.
 D8D7D6D5D4D3D2D1
 For purposes of the schematic and software D1 is the Least significant or right most Digit.
+LSB RHS.

 ![ 7seg ](https://github.com/gavinlyonsrepo/FourteenSegDisplay/blob/master/extra/image/7seg2.jpg)